-- e.
-The following areas are excluded from the scope of ATM performance testing: - (i) Applications whose performance cannot be assessed by common implementation independent metrics.
+e.
+The following areas are excluded from the scope of ATM performance testing:

+- (i) Applications whose performance cannot be assessed by common implementation independent metrics.
 In this case the performance is tightly related to the implementation.
-An example of such applications is network management, whose performance behavior depends on whether it is a centralized or a distributed implementation. - (ii) Performance metrics which depend on the type of implementation or architecture of the SUT or the IUT.
+An example of such applications is network management, whose performance behavior depends on whether it is a centralized or a distributed implementation. - (ii) Performance metrics which depend on the type of implementation or architecture of the SUT or the IUT. - (iii) Test configurations and methodologies which assume or imply a specific implementation or architecture of the SUT or the IUT.